maknetaRo/100-days-of-code/log.md

 `git reset HEAD~1`
 than check if working copy is clean by `git status``
 * If the changes have been pushed to remote, the `git revert HEAD` should work.
+2. Learnt also how to remove file from repository
+~git rm --cached `git ls-files -i -X .gitignore`~
-1. All categories with links in one template - DONE
+3. All categories with links in one template - DONE
 * In filecategory_list.html I used category.document_set.all to do it.
 My code in filecategory_list.html
 ```